Frequently Asked Questions

 Why this group?
 Aren’t there enough veterans’ groups already?

-Yes, there are a number of veteran-focused groups in New Zealand doing great work, and it’s not our intent to step on anyone’s toes.
+There are a number of veteran-focused groups in New Zealand doing great work, and it’s not our intent to step on anyone’s toes.
 However, the loss of purpose, identity and community that many veterans feel upon leaving their force is still to be adequately addressed.
 TFK complements existing groups and works alongside them to benefit both veterans and the wider community while possessing a unique mission and intent.

 Is TFK a Ex-Services Organisation (ESO)?